oliverwkim/oliverwkim.github.io/_posts/2022-01-01-The-Mountain-To-Climb.md

 As we enter a new year, it's worth thinking about the problem of economic growth, particularly for the hundreds of millions who still live in [extreme poverty](https://ourworldindata.org/extreme-poverty).
 With this tool, you can calculate how long it will take for developing countries to reach higher income levels--the mountain to climb, so to speak--under a range of growth scenarios, ranging from the pessimistic to the optimistic.

-The figures lay bare the harsh logic of compounding economic growth, and the staggering levels of inequality between nations.
+The figures lay bare the harsh logic of compounding economic growth, and the staggering levels of inequality between countries.
 Some stark examples:

 * Even at a spectacular Chinese rate of growth (5%/year), the <button value="D.R.
 Congo" id="example">Democratic Republic of the Congo</button> will take 61 years to reach current income levels in the United States.